Everything AI

 This is the core loop you will use with Claude Code every day.
 It comes from Anthropic's official course.

-1. Explore Start by asking Claude to understand your code:
+1. Explore — Ask Claude to understand your code

 Look at this project and explain what each file does